johnshearing/MachineControlByObjectDetection/README.md

 <a href="https://johnshearing.github.io/">Main list of projects</a>

-# Machine Control Using A.i.
+# Machine Control Using OpenCV and A.i.
 Classifier
 ### Combines OpenCV and Deep Learning to accomplish what neither can do alone

 [Video showing JRS_DetectorSorter.py in operation.](https://youtu.be/Pq97KxsR0aI)